Bladeo8x/P2_RestaurantOrder/README.md

 > ## Wedpage Description

-Burger Bros is a restaurant that wants to have their own web application so their clients can order online and also have more publicity to have more customers!
+Burger Bros is a restaurant that wants to have their own web application, so their clients can order online and also have more publicity to have more customers!

 ## `User Story`